 The goal of this unique trans-Atlantic agreement is to find lethal cancers as they’re forming so they can be treated more effectively.
 Survival increases significantly when the disease is treated at an early stage.
 Cambridge Early Detection Researchers have been successful in being awarded CRUK OHSU Project and Spark Awards (see details on Research Project pages).

 An annual early detection conference is jointly organised by CRUK, OHSU and The Canary Center at Stanford.
-The next conference will take place on 24-26 September 2019 at the Canary Center, Stanford.
+The next conference will take place on 6-8 October 2020 as a virtual conference due to the COVID-19 situation.